dulyakit2542/MOS/README.md

-# MOS Or TESTCENTER RMUTI
+# MOS or TESTCENTER RMUTI
 This is the last project in my university.
 I have been studying so I have been looking for knowledge all the time.
 At first I almost lost hope for studying.
 When I came to know how to write a web site like MVC, which the university doesn't teach.
 I learned from one senior.
 Which when I tried it, I really liked it.
 Both separating web pages, defining urls, using various add-ons, even Database, I feel that I have a very good coder who has gained knowledge from him.